 Outside of the pre-hearing process contemplated by the Act, the Tribunal panel assigned to hear a case, with the consent of the parties, sometimes engages in a form of mediation/adjudication.
-Of late, the members have been involved in mediating settlements in at least two cases that would otherwise have consumed a significant number of hearing days.
-Hopefully their success may encourage other parties to pursue this form of alternative dispute resolution.
+The Members have been involved in mediating settlements in cases that would otherwise have consumed a significant number of hearing days.
+Hopefully, their success may encourage other parties to pursue this form of alternative dispute resolution.